sea-bass/pyroboplan/docs/source/motion_planning.rst

 .. image:: _static/images/prm_graph.png
     :width: 600
     :alt: Identifying a collision-free path using A* on a pre-constructed PRM.

+For motion planning along a task-space (or Cartesian) trajectory, check out the :examples:`Cartesian planning example <cartesian_path.py>`.

 .. image:: _static/images/cartesian_planning.png
     :width: 600